 - Investing in emissions reduction programs for freight, ferries, and ports

-Eighty percent of CERA funds are annually transfered to two sub-accounts, which each focus on a more specific aspect of decarbonization within the transporation industry:
+Eighty percent of CERA funds are annually transferred to two sub-accounts, which each focus on a more specific aspect of decarbonization within the transportation industry:

 Climate Investment Account (CIA)